Introduction

 • the procedure can be combined with the administration of intra-arterial thrombolysis (IAT) (AHA/ASA 2019 IIb/C-LD)

-• to treat inaccessible segment or distal embolizations [Kaesmacher, 2019]
+• to treat inaccessible segment thrombosis or distal embolizations [Kaesmacher, 2019]

 • in selected cases, angioplasty with/without stenting may be performed if extraction is not successful Acute stenting of occluded MCA after failed thrombectomy

-• if recanalization is achieved, wait approx. 15 minutes and perform a control examination to rule out early reocclusion
+• if recanalization is achieved, wait ~ 15 minutes and perform a control examination to rule out early reocclusion

-• if recanalization is not achieved, the procedure is ended:
+• if recanalization is not achieved, the procedure is terminated:

-• after repeated unsuccessful extractions (approximately 6 attempts)
+• after repeated unsuccessful extraction attempts (approximately 6 attempts)

 • when sICH is suspected